bveina/Rigol-Scope-Snap/readme.md

  - Display: the user friendly name of the button.
  - Command: the SCPI command that will be sent when you press the virtual button.
 - other items are listed in the schema `SCPI-instrument-definition.xsd`

+## Building from source

+I'd like to thing that if you have Visual Studio installed on your machine, it should be as easy as hitting Build. but the most likely stumbling block will be generating ```SCPI-instrument-definition.cs``` this is done with the XSD tool that comes with Visual Studio. there is a prebuild step to auto generate the file before build time but the path to XSD.exe is hardcoded ``` C:\Program Files (x86)\Microsoft SDKs\Windows\v10.0A\bin\NETFX 4.6.1 Tools\x64\xsd.ex``` should be changed to point to your installed netfx tools location.